crate/services-docs/docs/tutorials/edge/self-hosted-edge.rst

 K3S
 ---

-Below is a full walkthrough of how to get CrateDB Edge up and running on K3S.
+Below is a full walkthrough of how to get CrateDB Cloud on Kubernetes up and running on K3S.
 The steps are merely examples of a process validated by us; other methods may work also.
-We provide this information for ease of use and to illustrate how to work with CrateDB Edge.
+We provide this information for ease of use and to illustrate how to work with CrateDB Cloud on Kubernetes.

 Set up K3S